torbenwb/mastery-coding/README.md

 [Repository](https://github.com/torbenwb/mc-gd1-unit-4)

-This project is an educational project used by students in Mastery Coding’s Game Development 1 course.
+The *Castle Attack* project is an educational project used by students in Mastery Coding’s Game Development 1 course.
 The project structure is designed to be intuitive to students new to Unity.
 This project introduces students to the Unity scripting API, the MonoBehaviour lifecycle, and the Unity physics system.

 * Developed and implemented graphics, including low-poly aesthetics, 3D modeling, post-processing effects, and particle systems.
 * Wrote gameplay and game state management scripts.

-### Unit 5 Project: Mojave Runner
+## Unit 5 Project: Mojave Runner

 <div display=flex flexDirection=row justifyContent=center>
   <img src="https://github.com/torbenwb/mc-gd1-unit-5/blob/main/readme-assets/u5-1.gif" width=320 height=240/>